DeviceLink profiles offer some advantages in comparison to device profiles:

 Note: Multicolor modes that are not recommended for the loaded measurement data are marked red in the drop-down menu.

 In some cases a warning or information message is shown below at the bottom of the window in case the loaded data may require a different mode than the selected one.

 In CoPrA, the first three channels represent primary colors (usually CMY).
 They should form a sound color space (gamut) and should also be able to create a gray axis.
 The fourth channel should be black if a separation with UCR/GCR is desired.
 If black is absent in the Multicolor measurement data while automatic Black Calculation is selected, it will be recognized by CoPrA and the separation will not be generated.
 Black separation is disabled if the value for Max.
 Black in the Black Point and TAC setting is 0%.
 Additional spot color channels (e.g. Orange, Green or Violet in a CMYK-OGV 7 color data set) are regarded as color space expanding colors.
 The Multicolor Mode determines how color space expanding colors are factored in together with primary colors.

 The following Mulicolor modes are available:

 Strong: As much spot color as possible will be applied.
 Accordingly, fewer primaries will be used in the highly saturated color areas.
 This results in a greater use of color space expanding spot colors and therefore in highly saturated colors in the printout.

-Smooth: Is the default setting and should remain unchanged if a particularly smooth and harmonious separation with still saturated colors is required.
+Smooth: Use this method when more CMY is required and if a particularly smooth and harmonious separation with the extended colors is needed.